Century-old Afro-Brazilian religion under threat

 According to police reports, followers of Afro-Brazilian religions report on average 100 cases of physical or verbal attacks a year because of their faith, in the state of Rio de Janeiro alone.

 Another report, which was submitted to the U.N.
 Human Rights Council by a Brazilian religious-freedom group, details 39 cases of discrimination around the country in 2009.
-Cases range from a bank's refusal in Minas Gerais state to give an Afro-Brazilian religious association an account to the partial destruction of a Candomble temple in Bahia state.
+Cases range from a bank's refusal in the state of Minas Gerais to give an Afro-Brazilian religious association an account to the partial destruction of a Candomble temple in the state of Bahia.
 The two cases, from 2008, are still being investigated.

-"Umbanda has suffered a lot of pressure from other religions, as well as from the state and from police," said Fernando Altemeyer, a theologian at the Catholic University of Sao Paulo.
+"Umbanda has suffered a lot of pressure from other religions, as well as from the state and from police," said Fernando Altemeyer, professor of theology at the Catholic University of Sao Paulo.
 "It has these elements from Catholicism, but isn't Catholic; from spiritualism, without following exactly Kardec's beliefs.
 So no one recognizes it as their own."

 Cases of persecution against Umbanda and Candomble have increased along with the presence and the power of Pentecostal religions, Altemeyer said.